MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 array takes the place of the field data array, and no memory is allocated to hold any field data, thus saving memory.

 The above example uses an array from a module.
-Because the array is in a module, the kernel can use it to check whether a field has been properly initialised, and can avoid computing fields that are not.
+This allows the kernel to use the same module, which enables it to check whether fields being passed in are pointing to the override data array.
+If a field is pointing to the override array then it does not need to be, and should not be, computed:

 .. code-block:: fortran